Assyrians: Arab conquest

 As non-Islamic proselytising was punishable by death under Sharia, the Assyrians were forced into preaching in Transoxiana, Central Asia, India, Mongolia and China where they established numerous churches.
 The Church of the East was considered to be one of the major Christian powerhouses in the world, alongside Latin Christianity in Europe and the Byzantine Empire (Greek Orthodoxy).

 From the 7th century AD onwards, Mesopotamia saw a steady influx of Arabs, Kurds and other Iranian peoples, and later Turkic peoples.
 Assyrians were increasingly marginalized, persecuted and gradually became a minority in their homeland.
 Conversion to Islam was a result of heavy taxation, which also resulted in decreased revenue from their rulers.
 As a result, the new converts migrated to Muslim garrison towns nearby.

-Despite the influx of other peoples into the region, under the leadership of Mar Timothy I (780-823), the Church of the East reached a high point and Christians presumably constituted 40 percent of Mesopotamia's population.
+Despite the influx of other peoples into the region, under the leadership of Mar Timothy I (780–823), the Church of the East reached a high point and Christians presumably constituted 40 percent of Mesopotamia's population.
 During the early Islamic period, the majority of the population of countries under Arab Islamic rule remained Christian.
 Prior to 850 AD, Muslims only made up 20 percent of the population of the Abbasid Caliphate, shifting to a majority after 950 AD.
 The rise of a solid Muslim majority in Syria and Mesopotamia can be dated to the late 10th or 11th centuries.
 Large Christian minorities persisted into the 13th century, which saw a decisive move toward Muslim hegemony.

 Assyrians remained dominant in Upper Mesopotamia as late as the 14th century, with Syriac being the primary language centuries after the Arab invasions. and the city of Assur was still occupied by Assyrians during the Islamic period until the mid-14th century when the Muslim Turco-Mongol ruler Timur conducted a religiously motivated massacre against Assyrians.
 After, no records of Assyrians remained in Assur according to the archaeological and numismatic record.
 From this point, the Assyrian population was dramatically reduced in their homeland.

-From the 19th century, after the rise of nationalism in the Balkans, the Ottomans started viewing Assyrians and other Christians on their eastern front as a potential threat.
-The Kurdish Emirs sought to consolidate their power by attacking Assyrian communities, which were already well-established there.
-Scholars estimate that tens of thousands of Assyrians in the Hakkari region were massacred in 1843 when Bedr Khan Beg, the emir of Bohtan, invaded their region.
-After a later massacre in 1846, western powers forced the Ottomans into intervening in the region, and the ensuing conflict destroyed the Kurdish emirates and reasserted the Ottoman power in the area.
-The Assyrians were subject to the massacres of Diyarbakır soon after.

-Being culturally, ethnically, and linguistically distinct from their Muslim neighbors in the Middle East—the Arabs, Persians, Kurds, Turks—the Assyrians have endured much hardship throughout their recent history as a result of religious and ethnic persecution by these groups.